evie-lau/Unifi-gateway-wpa-supplicant/README.md

 > [!CAUTION]
 > This section may not be applicable depending on your hardware configuration, especially if using an SFP bypass module.
+>
+> VLAN 0 seems to be necessary if you use the ATT external ONT.
+Otherwise, this step may not be needed.

 ### Set VLAN ID on WAN connection
 ATT authenticates using VLAN ID 0, so we have to tag our WAN port with that.